Family pay tribute to ‘hard-working’ carer found dead with multiple injuries

 She is believed to have died earlier that evening, according to the force.

-Officers identified a suspect following Ms Nomakhosi’s death and believe that he subsequently died after being hit by a lorry on the M65 Eastbound at approximately 9pm that same evening, they added.
+Officers identified a suspect following Ms Nomakhosi’s death and believe he subsequently died after being hit by a lorry on the M65 Eastbound at approximately 9pm that evening.

 The man, in his 40s, was pronounced dead at the scene.